Frank Figliuzzi

 Cesare Frank Figliuzzi Jr. (born September 12, 1962) is an American former law enforcement agent and author who served as assistant director for counterintelligence at the Federal Bureau of Investigation.
 Figliuzzi was previously the special agent in charge of the Federal Bureau of Investigation's Cleveland Division, which includes all of northern Ohio, and the major cities of Cleveland, Toledo, Youngstown, Akron, and Canton.

 Following his FBI service, Figliuzzi joined General Electric and served for five years as assistant chief security officer for investigations, insider threat, workplace violence prevention, and special event security for GE's 300,000 employees in 180 countries.
 Figliuzzi is a Senior National Security and Intelligence Analyst for NBC and MSNBC News.

 Education

 Figliuzzi earned a Bachelor of Arts degree in English literature from Fairfield University and a Juris Doctor with honors from the University of Connecticut School of Law.
 Figliuzzi also completed the Harvard University National Security Program for Senior Executives in Government at the John F. Kennedy School of Government.

 Career

 Figliuzzi joined the FBI as a special agent in August 1987.
 He worked for the FBI at headquarters in Atlanta and Washington, D.C. and at offices in San Francisco, Miami, and Cleveland.
 He was the assistant special agent in charge of the Miami Field Office, the FBI's fifth largest office.

+Following the September 11 attacks, Figliuzzi headed the Joint Terrorism Task Force in Miami, where several of the hijackers had trained.
+In October 2001, he served as on-scene commander for the FBI's investigation of the 2001 anthrax attacks at American Media Inc. in Boca Raton, Florida, directing evidence recovery from the largest HAZMAT crime scene in FBI history.
 Figliuzzi also served as the FBI's chief inspector from December 2005 until his appointment as head of the Cleveland Division.
 As assistant director, he was based at FBI Headquarters in Washington, D.C. and worked closely with other government executives.